 Though it helps many people, this medicine may sometimes trigger addiction.
-This risk may be greater if you’ve got a substance use disorder (such as overuse of or addiction to drugs/alcohol).
+This risk may be higher if you’ve got a substance use disorder (such as overuse of or addiction to drugs/alcohol).
 Take this medication exactly as prescribed to lower the risk of addiction.
 Consult your physician or pharmacist for additional information.

 Some of the side effects may decrease once you have been using this medication for some time.

 To prevent constipation, consume dietary fiber, drink enough water, and workout.
 You may also have to have a laxative.
-Consult your pharmacist which sort of laxative is right for you.
+Consult your pharmacist, which sort of laxative is right for you.

 To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a lying or sitting position.

 Do not forget that your doctor has prescribed this medication because he or she has understood that the benefit to you is greater than the risk of side effects.
 Many people using this medication don’t have severe side effects.

 Get medical help straight away if you have any severe side effects, such as fast/irregular heartbeat, severe dizziness, fainting, seizure.